chaordic/cactus/README.md

 }
 ```

-You'll would query it like:
+You could query it like:
 ```json
 {
 	"op": "AND",